Correspondents

 - Variant spellings: Dews

 - Biography: Bernard Dewes was born in 1743.
 He was the second son of John Dewes and Anne Granville — his siblings were Mary, Court and John.
-Dewes was the nephew of Mary Delaney, who he would meet with regularly and on occasion get advice from.
+Dewes was the nephew of Mary Delany, who he would meet with regularly and on occasion get advice from.
 Dewes would write to Mary Hamilton about the health of his aunt.
 In 1776 he married Anne Delabere.
 They had five children, including Court and Anne.
 After Delabere’s death in 1780, Dewes married Judith Beresford.
 They settled in Hagley in Worcestershire.
 In 1793 Dewes' brother, Court, died and Dewes inherited his Wellesbourne estate, to which they relocated.
 He died in 1822.

 - Project ID: BerD